fatmcgav/fatmcgav-netapp/README.markdown

 # NetApp network device module

-**Please note that the device configuration management has been changed as of v0.4.0 of this module.
+**Please note that the device configuration management of NetApp network device module has been modified in the version 0.4.0.
-You will therefore need to update your device configuration file if upgrading from a version < 0.4.0.**
+Therefore, if you are upgrading from a version lower than 0.4.0, you need to update your device configuration file**

 **Table of Contents**